rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 If we are just  babbling all day long in our heads, then we are probably wasting energy.

-Our babbling mind is like a gas-guzzler sucking our oxygen and energy for a low output.
+Our babbling mind is like a gas-guzzler sucking our energy for a low output.

 One sound after the other.